Enna kodumai Saravanan idhu?: Origin

-In the 2005 Indian Tamil-language film Chandramukhi, actor Prabhu's character Senthilnathan exclaims this to his friend after learning that his wife, Ganga, has an alternate personality, "Chandramukhi".
+In the 2005 Indian Tamil-language film Chandramukhi, actor Prabhu's character Senthilnathan exclaims this to his friend after learning that his wife, Ganga, has an alternate personality, "Chandramukhi"..
+It was supposed to be a serious reaction at the end of a major plot reveal.
+But the way Prabhu expressed it was received had the audience in splits, completely damaging the impact of the scene.

 "Enna Kodumai Saravanan Idhu" literally means "What atrocity is this, Saravanan?"
 Saravanan, originally a name of the Hindu God Murugan, is also a frequently used personal name in Tamil.

 Other usage

-The line, however, gained notable attention and popularity, after being amended slightly to "Enna Kodumai, Sir", used by comedian Premji Amaran in Chennai 600028 (2007).
+The line gained notable attention and popularity after being amended slightly to "Enna Kodumai, Sir", used by comedian Premji Amaran in Chennai 600028 (2007).
 The line is reused by Premji in nearly all his subsequent comedy roles and films that he featured in, becoming his catchphrase.
 In the 2007 film Sivaji: The Boss, actor Livingston uses the variant "Enna Kodumai Saravanan Sir."
 The dialogue was also used in the 2019 film Thambi by Karthi.
 Enna Kodumai Saravanan Ithu is also abbreviated to "EKSI" in chat and SMS language.